-Section 8 (c)(5) of the Native American Graves Protection and Repatriation Act (25 U.S.C.
-3001 et seq.) requires the Review Committee to recommend specific actions for developing a process for the disposition of culturally unidentifiable Native American human remains.
+The Native American Graves Protection and Repatriation Act (25 U.S.C.
+3007(c)(5).) requires the Review Committee to recommend specific actions for developing a process for the disposition of culturally unidentifiable Native American human remains.
 The seven individuals on the committee have given this matter great thought and have developed the enclosed draft outlining their position and several options.
 The enclosed draft is intended for wide circulation to elicit comments from Indian tribes, Native Hawaiian organizations, museum, Federal agencies, and national scientific and museum organizations.
-We also plan to publish this draft in the Federal Register for broad public comment.
+We are publishing this draft in the Federal Register for broad public comment.